As used in sections 323.65 to 323.79 of the Revised Code:

 (C) "Clerk of court" means the clerk of the court of common pleas of the county in which specified abandoned land is located.

-(D) "Delinquent lands" has the same meaning as in section 5721.01 of the Revised Code.
+(D) "Delinquent lands" and "delinquent vacant lands" have the same meanings as in section 5721.01 of the Revised Code.

-(1) "Unoccupied," with respect to a parcel of abandoned land, means any of the following:
+(1) "Unoccupied," with respect to a parcel of land, means any of the following:

 (a) No building, structure, land, or other improvement that is subject to taxation and that is located on the parcel is physically inhabited as a dwelling;